Little Stars Nursery

 What will be done if a child is ill and cannot attend?

-Our policy states that the child must remain at home with their parents until they are well enough to return to the nursery.
-If you have any questions about our sick child policy, please email me.
+Our policy states that the child must remain home with their parents until they are well enough to return to the nursery.
+Please email me if you have any questions about our sick child policy.
 In addition, I would like to share a government website that provides guidelines for nurseries and schools on infection control.

-We have a duty of care to protect other children and staff from catching illnesses and viruses from children who are not well.
+We have a duty of care to protect other children and staff from catching illnesses and viruses from unwell children.

 Guidelines on infection control at school